-Kincade Fire update: 75,415 acres, 15% contained
+Kincade Fire Update: 75,415 acres, 15% contained

 "I'm pleased to update you that within the last 24 hours we have received that official assurance from the Department of Homeland Security," Huffman said.
 "Everyone seeking services or shelter in the immigrant community should do so with confidence that there will not be immigration enforcement activity.

-Sheriff Mark Essick also talked about the difference between "reentry" and "repopulation."
-He said that "reentry" refers to allowing residents back into an area that has suffered a burn, while "repopulation" refers to allowing people to go back to an area that hasn't been impacted by fire.
-While there are no current plans to allow for reentry into burned areas, Essick did say that the Sheriff's Office will be meeting with CalFire and the Emergency Operation Center later today to discuss possible repopulation.
+Sheriff Mark Essick also talked about reentry and repopulation.
+While there are no current plans to allow for reentry (entry to an area that has suffered a burn), Essick did say that the Sheriff's Office will be meeting with CalFire and the Emergency Operation Center later today to discuss possible repopulation (allowing people to go back to an area that hasn't been impacted by fire).

 All evacuation warnings and orders are still in place.